-- Securities that are listed on a stock exchange that is recognised in India.
+- Securities that are listed on a stock exchange that is recognized in India.
 Examples of such securities are government securities, bonds, and debentures.

-- Preference shares or equities that are held in a company that is listed on a stock exchange that is recognised in India.
+- Preference shares or equities that are held in a company that is listed on a stock exchange that is recognized in India.

 Therefore, if an individual wishes to sell a land or house after holding it for a duration of 24 months, the profit that the individual makes from it comes under long term capital gain.

 In case the property has been inherited or given as a gift, the amount of time the property was held by the previous owner is also considered when determining whether the property can be considered as a short-term capital asset or a long term capital asset.

 The date on which the bonus shares were allotted is considered when determining the category under which bonus shares or right shares fall.

 Depending on the amount of time that the asset has been held, the calculation of Capital Gains will vary.
 Some of the important points that individuals should know when calculating capital gains are mentioned below: